elsassph/haxe-modular/readme.md

 Haxe-JS doesn't include any "magic" features: it gives access to the HTML5 or nodejs APIs.

-Haxe transpiles your Haxe code into regular ES5 code (using *protoypes*), and adds a little bit of code (up to 8Kb) for the language-specific features.
+Haxe transpiles your Haxe code into regular ES5 code, with polyfills for the language-specific features.

 Unlike other compile-to-JS languages, the Haxe compiler doesn't transpile individual files, but instead, like Closure compiler or Rollup.js, the compiler outputs one single file.